Updated: December 10, 2024

 Financing Your Property in Cascais

-Once you have browsed the Cascais real estate listings and decided on the neighborhoods you would like to purchase a house, you can begin planning how you will finance your purchase.
-In this section, we take a look at how you can plan your budget and the financing options Portugal offers for buying a home.
+In this section, we look at how to plan your budget and the financing options Portugal offers for buying a home.

 Create a budget

-Putting together a detailed budget that takes the various costs into account, from initial application fees to property taxes, is a good place to start and most important step.
-If you need to finance your purchase, bear in mind that for Portuguese residents, mortgage deposits usually range between 10 percent and 20 percent, while non-residents typically require around 30 percent of the property value as a deposit.
+Putting together a detailed budget that takes the various costs into account, from initial application fees to property taxes, is essential.
+If you need to finance your purchase, bear in mind that for Portuguese residents, mortgage deposits usually range between 10 percent and 20 percent.
+In comparison, non-residents typically require around 30-40 percent of the property value as a deposit.

 Your property financing options